yilmazzosmann/campose-policy/privacy.md

 We use third-party services that are necessary for the App to function:

-Supabase: Backend database and authentication (Privacy Policy: ).
+Supabase: Backend database and authentication (Privacy Policy: https://supabase.com/privacy ).

+Google Maps Platform: Used to display interactive maps and location data.
+Google’s use of this data is subject to their own privacy policy at https://developers.google.com/maps/terms-20180207#3.-privacy-and-personal-information.

 RevenueCat: Subscription validation.
+(Privacy Policy: [https://supabase.com/privacy](https://www.revenuecat.com/privacy/) ).

-Sentry: Crash reporting and performance monitoring (Privacy Policy: ).
+Sentry: Crash reporting and performance monitoring (Privacy Policy: https://sentry.io/privacy/ ).

 Google AdMob: Advertising network.